 Minimizes Serious Falls

-This tells you the percentage of patients that suffered from a major fall.
-Falls leading to serious injuries are often caused by poor nursing care.
-Additional nurse staffing minimizes the percentage of residents in a nursing home who sustain major falls.
+This indicates the percent of patients that suffered from a major fall.
+Falls leading to severe injuries are routinely the result of lower quality nursing care.
+Closer supervision can limit the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections

 In St Martin's in the Pines, 2.08% of Patients had UTIs

 This indicates the percentage of residents who sustained a urinary tract infection.
 Urinary tract infections are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
 UTI's are often linked to a facility with worst hygiene practices.
 However, this metric may also be skewed for some nursing homes due to different reporting standards for UTI's.